elkozmon/zoonavigator/README.md

     --name zoonavigator-web \
     elkozmon/zoonavigator-web:latest
 ```
-3. navigate to `http://localhost:8000` in your browser.
+3. Navigate to `http://localhost:8000` in your browser.

 See DockerHub repositories for configuration options.